 To advance Memorial Hermann's vision of creating healthier communities, the Memorial Hermann Community Benefit Corporation (CBC) implements initiatives that work with other healthcare providers, government agencies, business leaders and community stakeholders that are designed to improve the overall quality of life in our communities.
-Our work is built on the foundation of four intersecting pillars - Access to Healthcare, Emotional Well-being, Food as Health, and Exercise is Medicine - and takes us outside of our campuses and into the community.
+Our work is built on the foundation of four intersecting pillars - Access to Health Care, Emotional Well-being, Food as Health, and Exercise is Medicine.